mohitporwal26/custom-hook/README.md

 import React from "react";
 import { useLocalStorage } from "simform-custom-hook";
 const LocalValue = () => {
-  const [username, setUserName] = useLocalStorage("john_doe", "username");
+  const [name, setName] = useLocalStorage("ram", "name");
   /*
-   If username exists in localStorage, the value of username state will be localStorage.getItem("username").
-If username doesn't exist in localStorage, the value of the state will be "john-doe" and a new item will be created in localStorage will key "username"
+   If name exists in localStorage, the value of name state will be localStorage.getItem("name").
+If name doesn't exist in localStorage, the value of the state will be "ram" and a new item will be created in localStorage will key "name"
   */
-  return <span>Value from localstorage is {username}</span>;
+  return <span>Value from localstorage is {name}</span>;
 };
 ```